 Bring a Bottle of Champagne

-No matter what your proposal plan is, bring a bottle of champagne.
+No matter what your proposal plan is, bring a bottle of Champagne.
 It will make the entire experience that much more special.
-Save the cork after to write the special date and memory on it and save it for decades to come.
+Save the cork after to write the special date on it.

 Use a Waterfall as a Backdrop